basho/riak-dotnet-client/RELNOTES.md

 v2.0.0
 ------

-* Renamed project to "RiakClient".
+* Renamed project to "Riak .NET Client".
 * Renamed namespaces from "CorrugatedIron.*" to "RiakClient.*"
 * Removed checks for slashes in key and bucket names (#184).